 To summarize the learning:

-Regarding logistics, accommodation is at a hotel in Kuta, and meals included are Breakfast and Lunch.
+Regarding logistics, we include accommodation at a hotel in Kuta and cover Breakfast and Lunch as your meals.

 To start the day, take an early fast boat from Sanur to Nusa Penida.
-Keep in mind that this island is known for its clean water and strong seaweed farming.
+Keep in mind that people know this island for its clean water and strong seaweed farming.

 Seaweed Farming